WebOrigami/docs/src/content/language/scope.md

 Tree scope lets you use the file system structure of your project as one way to configure what's available to your own code as well as what's available to end users.

 You can take advantage of tree scope to hide internal details.
-If the sample project above publishes the contents of `site.ori`, a user will be able to browse to `index.html` — but will not be able to see `greet.js` or `ReadMe.md`.
+If the sample project above publishes the contents of `site.ori`, a user will be able to browse to the `index.html` page defined in that file — but the user will not be able to see `greet.js` or `ReadMe.md`.

 ## Default scope